Stay up-to-date in pulmonary and critical care. No spam.

 - If the procedure/surgery is high-bleeding-risk (see above), delay it as long as feasible -- optimally, more than a year after stent placement of any kind.

-- Here's the tough part: If a high-bleeding-risk procedure must be performed before completion of 6 weeks antiplatelet therapy (for bare-metal stents) or 6 months (for drug-eluting stents), it's recommended to continue both Plavix and aspirin throughout the invasive procedure whenever possible, and to never discontinue aspirin.
+- If a high-bleeding-risk procedure must be performed before completion of 6 weeks antiplatelet therapy (for bare-metal stents) or 6 months (for drug-eluting stents), it's recommended to continue both Plavix and aspirin throughout the invasive procedure whenever possible, and to never discontinue aspirin.
 There's no known effective reversal agent to prevent the massive bleeding that often results, but platelet transfusion may be tried.
+These are the most challenging scenarios.

 - After 6 weeks / 6 months of dual antiplatelet therapy (depending on stent type) have elapsed post-PCI, elective procedures can be performed after interrupting Plavix for 5 days pre-procedure (or longer for Effient/Ticlid), but continuing aspirin.